redbear/Duo/docs/programming_reference.md

 A callback function registered by [**`ble.onDisconnectedCallback()`**](#ondisconnectedcallback) will be called once the connection disconnected.

+	static uint16_t conn_handle; // Can be obtained in the connected callback function

 	ble.disconnect(conn_handle);

 ##### <span id="discoverprimaryservices">`discoverPrimaryServices()`</span>

 Discovers the primary services on the peer device GATT server.
-Only the peer device that is connected then you can discover its primary services.
+Only if the peer device that is connected then you can discover its primary services.

+A callback function registered by [**`ble.onServiceDiscoveredCallback()`**](#onservicediscoveredcallback) will be called once a primary service on the GATT server being discovered.

 The connection handle should be passed in as the essential parameter.
-You can discover all the primary services on the GATT server or, just discover the primary service specified by 16-bits or 128-bits service UUID.
+Other parameters determine the way you discovering primary services.
 It returns an **`uint8_t`** value which indicates the result of the discovery operation - **0** for success, others for failure.

-A callback function registered by [**`ble.onServiceDiscoveredCallback()`**](#onservicediscoveredcallback) will called once a primary service is discovered on the GATT server of peer device.

-	static uint16_t service_uuid_16 = 0x1234;
+	static uint16_t conn_handle; // Can be obtained in the connected callback function static uint16_t service_uuid_16 = 0x1234;
 	static const uin8_t service_uuid_128[16] = {0x12, 0x34, ..., 0xEE, 0xFF};

-    // Discovers all primary services
+	// Discovers all primary services on the GATT server ble.discoverPrimaryServices(con_handle);
-	ble.discoverPrimaryServices(con_handle);

-	// Discovers only the primary service which UUID matches the given 16-bits UUID ble.discoverPrimaryServices(con_handle, service_uuid_16);
+	// Discovers only the primary service which UUID matches the given 16-bits service UUID ble.discoverPrimaryServices(con_handle, service_uuid_16);

-	// Discovers only the primary service which UUID matches the given 128-bits UUID ble.discoverPrimaryServices(uint16_t con_handle, service_uuid_128);
+	// Discovers only the primary service which UUID matches the given 128-bits service UUID ble.discoverPrimaryServices(con_handle, service_uuid_128);

 ##### <span id="discovercharacteristics">`discoverCharacteristics()`</span>

-Discovery the characteristics in the remote BLE device.
+Discovers the characteristics on the peer device GATT server.
+Only if the peer device that is connected and the service discovery procedure (initiated by [**`ble.discoverPrimaryServices()`**](#discoverprimaryservices)) has been completed, then you can discover its characteristics.

+A callback function registered by [**`ble.onCharacteristicDiscoveredCallback()`**](#oncharacteristicdiscoveredcallback) will be called once a characteristic on the GATT server being discovered.

+The connection handle should be passed in as the essential parameter.
+Other parameters determine the way you discovering characteristics.
+It returns an **`uint8_t`** value which indicates the result of the discovery operation - **0** for success, others for failure.

+	// The connection handle can be obtained in the connected callback function static uint16_t conn_handle;

+	// The service can be obtained in the service discovered callback function static gatt_client_service_t service;

+	// A valid attribute handle should range from 0x0001 to 0xFFFF.
+	// The service start/end attribute handle can be obtained in the service discovered callback function static uint16_t service_start_handle;
+	static uint16_t service_end_handle;

+	static uint16_t char_uuid_16 = 0x1234;
+	static uint8_t char_uuid_128[16] = {0x12, 0x34, ... , 0xEE, 0xFF};

+	// Discovers all characteristics under a service ble.discoverCharacteristics(con_handle, &service);

+	// Discovers only the characteristic which UUID matches the given 16-bits characteristic UUID
+	// and which attribute handle is in the given service attribute handle range as well ble.discoverCharacteristics(con_handle, service_start_handle, service_end_handle, char_uuid_16);

+	// Discovers only the characteristic which UUID matches the given 128-bits characteristic UUID
+	// and which attribute handle is in the given service attribute handle range as well ble.discoverCharacteristics(con_handle, service_start_handle, service_end_handle, char_uuid_128);

+	// Discovers only the characteristic which UUID matches the given 16-bits characteristic UUID under the specified service ble.discoverCharacteristics(con_handle, &service, char_uuid_16);

+	// Discovers only the characteristic which UUID matches the given 128-bits characteristic UUID under the specified service ble.discoverCharacteristics(con_handle, &service, char_uuid_128);

 ##### <span id="discovercharacteristicdescriptors">`discoverCharacteristicDescriptors()`</span>

-Discovery the characteristic descriptors in the remote device.
+Discovers the descriptor of the specified characteristic.
+Only if the peer device that is connected and the characteristic discovery procedure (initiated by [**`ble.discoverCharacteristics()`**](#discovercharacteristics)) has been completed, then you can discover its descriptor.

+A callback function registered by [**`ble.onDescriptorDiscoveredCallback()`**](#ondescriptordiscoveredcallback) will called once the descriptor under a characteristic being discovered.

+The connection handle should be passed in as the essential parameter.
+The another parameter is the characteristic, the descriptor of which you are going to discover.
+It returns an **`uint8_t`** value which indicates the result of the discovery operation - **0** for success, others for failure.

+	// The connection handle can be obtained in the connected callback function static uint16_t conn_handle;

+	// The characteristic can be obtained in the characteristic discovered callback function static gatt_client_characteristic_t characteristic;

+	ble.discoverCharacteristicDescriptors(conn_handle,  &characteristic);

 ##### <span id="readvalue">`readValue()`</span>

+Reads specified characteristic value.
+Only if the peer device that is connected and the characteristic discovery procedure (initiated by [**`ble.discoverCharacteristics()`**](#discovercharacteristics)) has been completed, then you can read characteristic value.

+A callback function registered by [**`ble.onGattCharacteristicReadCallback()`**](#ongattcharacteristicreadcallback) will called once the descriptor under a characteristic being discovered.

+The connection handle should be passed in as the essential parameter.
+The characteristic which value you are going to read can be specified by other different parameters.
+It returns an **`uint8_t`** value which indicates the result of the read operation - **0** for success, others for failure.

+	// The connection handle can be obtained in the connected callback function static uint16_t conn_handle;

+	// The characteristic can be obtained in the characteristic discovered callback function static gatt_client_characteristic_t characteristic;

+	// The characteristic value attribute handle can be obtained in the characteristic discovered callback function static uint16_t char_value_handle;

+	// The characteristic start/end attribute handle can be obtained in the characteristic discovered callback function static uint16_t char_start_handle;
+	static uint16_t char_end_handle;

+	static uint16_t char_uuid_16 = 0x1234;
+	static uint8_t char_uuid_128[16] = {0x12, 0x34, ... , 0xEE, 0xFF};

-Read the remote device's characteristic value.
+	// Read according to the characteristic
+	ble.readValue(con_handle, &characteristic);

+	// Read according to the value attribute handle ble.readValue(con_handle, characteristic_value_handle);

+	// Read according to the 16-bits characteristic UUID and the characteristic attribute handle range ble.readValue(con_handle, start_handle, end_handle, uuid16);

+	// Read according to the 128-bits characteristic UUID and the characteristic attribute handle range ble.readValue(con_handle, start_handle, end_handle, *uuid128);

 ##### <span id="readlongvalue">`readLongValue()`</span>